aet-tass/alx-system_engineering-devops/0x01-shell_permissions/README.md

 test test
-just  prints the effective username of the current user
+just  prints all the groups the current user is part of